Nasdanika/server-side-java-development-for-innovators/chapter-5-scaling-up/README.md

 * Finer grained - ECF.
 * Several linked docker images (Docker compose) - the app, server, db.
 * Docker swarm.

+Running in Docker - Add an application with a shutdown hook, modify startup parameters - no console, app.
+Start as Java, not as executable?